The Lie derivative and Noether's theorem on the aromatic bicomplex for the study of volume-preserving numerical integrators: Noether's theory on the aromatic bicomplex

 \subsection{The aromatic Noether theorem}

-The Noether theorem, published by Emmy Noether in 1918 in her paper Invariante Variationsprobleme (see the english translation \cite{Noether71ivp}), draws an explicit link between symmetries and conservation laws in the context of variational calculus. \begin{definition} The aromatic vector field $\tau\in \Omega_{1}$ is a generator of a conservation law $\eta\in\Omega_{1}$ for the source form $\gamma\in \II_1$ if $i_{\tau}\gamma=d_H\eta$. \end{definition}
+The Noether theorem, published in the paper Invariante Variationsprobleme by Emmy Noether in 1918 (see the english translation~\cite{Noether71ivp}), draws an explicit link between conservation laws and symmetries in the context of variational calculus. \begin{definition} The aromatic vector field~$\tau\in \Omega_{1}$ is a generator of a conservation law~$\eta\in\Omega_{1}$ for the source form~$\gamma\in \II_1$ if~$i_{\tau}\gamma=d_H\eta$. \end{definition}

-We rewrite Noether's theorem in the context of aromatic forms. \begin{theorem}[Noether's theorem] Let an aromatic Lagrangian $\gamma\in \Omega_0$ and an aromatic vector field $\tau\in \Omega_{1}$.
-Then, $\tau$ is a divergence symmetry of $\gamma$ if and only if $\tau$ is the generator of a conservation law for $\delta_V\gamma$. \end{theorem}
+We rewrite Noether's theorem in the context of aromatic forms. \begin{theorem}[Noether's theorem] Consider an aromatic Lagrangian~$\gamma\in \Omega_0$ and an aromatic vector field~$\tau\in \Omega_{1}$.
+Then,~$\tau$ is a divergence symmetry of~$\gamma$ if and only if~$\tau$ is the generator of a conservation law for~$\delta_V\gamma$. \end{theorem}

-Theorem \ref{theorem_global_Noether} is a direct consequence of the first variational formula \eqref{equation:first_variation_formula_Lie}.
-In the context of variational calculus, a symmetry of the Lagrangian exactly corresponds to the preservation of a quantity, which typically leads to superfluous degrees of freedom (see, for instance, the textbooks \cite{Anderson89tvb,Arnold89mmo,Arnold06mao}).
+Theorem~\ref{theorem_global_Noether} is a direct consequence of the first variational formula~\eqref{equation:first_variation_formula_Lie}.
+In the context of variational calculus, a symmetry of the Lagrangian exactly corresponds to the preservation of a quantity, which typically leads to superfluous degrees of freedom (see, for instance, the textbooks~\cite{Anderson89tvb,Arnold89mmo,Arnold06mao}).

-\begin{ex*} Let $\gamma\in d_H(\Omega_1)$, then as $d_H$ and $\LL_\tau$ commute, any aromatic vector field $\tau$ is a divergence symmetry for $\gamma$.
-The associated conservation law is $\eta=0$. \end{ex*}
+\begin{ex*} Let~$\gamma\in d_H(\Omega_1)$, then as~$d_H$ and~$\LL_\tau$ commute, any aromatic vector field~$\tau$ is a divergence symmetry for~$\gamma$.
+The associated conservation law is~$\eta=0$. \end{ex*}

-\begin{remark} An alternate formulation of Theorem \ref{theorem_global_Noether} with source forms is the following.
-Define the natural Lie derivative on $\II_p$ by $\LL^\natural_\tau=I\LL_\tau$.
-Assume that $\gamma\in \II_1$ satisfies $\delta_V \gamma=0$ (i.e.\ts, $\gamma$ is variational), then the aromatic vector field $\tau\in \Omega_1$ is a symmetry for $\gamma$ if and only if $\delta_V i_\tau \gamma=0$.
-This formulation of the Noether theorem is a consequence of the first variational formula \eqref{equation:first_variation_formula_Lie} and the identities
+\begin{remark} An alternate formulation of Theorem~\ref{theorem_global_Noether} with source forms is the following.
+Define the natural Lie derivative on~$\II_p$ by~$\LL^\natural_\tau=I\LL_\tau$.
+Assume that~$\gamma\in \II_1$ satisfies~$\delta_V \gamma=0$ (i.e.\ts,~$\gamma$ is variational), then the aromatic vector field~$\tau\in \Omega_1$ is a symmetry for~$\gamma$ if and only if~$\delta_V i_\tau \gamma=0$.
+This formulation of the Noether theorem is a consequence of the first variational formula~\eqref{equation:first_variation_formula_Lie} and the identities

 \end{remark}